French broom is a fantastic shrub with yellow flowers that blooms in spring.

 Flowering – April to June

 Easy to care for, the planting and pruning contribute towards increasing growth and blooming of French broom.
+Note that in North America, French broom is regulated as an invasive weed, so consider these alternatives instead.

 Planting French broom